-“Natural gas is the solution for the most complex challenge that our civilization has today: producing low-cost energy resources that keep our world peaceful on one hand; and on the other hand, being able to reduce emissions around the world,” President & CEO Alan Armstrong told investors.
+“Natural gas is the solution for the most complex challenge that our civilization has today: producing low-cost energy resources that keep our world peaceful on one hand; and on the other hand, being able to reduce emissions around the world,” said Williams President & CEO Alan Armstrong.
 “That is not a small problem, it’s a huge problem and natural gas is the most powerful tool by far that we have right here, right now.”

-Shifting from coal to natural gas to generate electricity in the United States has significantly reduced emissions since 2005 – the equivalent of removing nearly every gasoline-powered car on the road today in the U.S. And it’s economics driving this transition, not subsidies or governmental intervention, said Armstrong, and there are still 230 operating coal plants in the country.
+Shifting from coal to natural gas to generate electricity in the United States has significantly reduced emissions since 2005 – the equivalent of removing nearly every gasoline-powered car on the road in the U.S. today.
+The transition is being driven by economics, not subsidies or governmental intervention, said Armstrong.
+There are still 230 operating coal plants in the country.

 “We still have so much to do in terms of reducing emissions here in the U.S.,” said Armstrong.
 “The infrastructure that we have today and the capacities that we have on our systems are going to be absolutely critical to both backing up renewables and to replace coal fire generation in the markets.”